danielgilroy/TerminalChat/README.md

 # Description

-Linux terminal chat server and client that were programmed in C and make use of C socket programming (TCP protocol), pthreads, ncurses, libsodium, and SQLite3.
-The project compiles into two executables "chatserver" and "chatclient" which are used for hosting the chat server and connecting to the chat server respectively.
+Linux terminal chat server and client that were programmed in C and make use of C socket programming (TCP protocol), POSIX threads, ncurses, libsodium, and SQLite3.
+The project compiles into two executables ("chatserver" and "chatclient") which are used for hosting the chat server and connecting to the chat server respectively.

 - Multiple chat rooms, direct messaging, username registration, account types, spam filtering, and user kicking
-- Utilizes C socket programming (TCP protocol) to make connections and send/recveive messages
+- Utilizes C socket programming (TCP protocol) to make connections and send/receive messages
 - Handles multiple messages in one packet and incomplete message split up over multiple packets
 - Server-side storage of usernames and libsodium-hashed passwords within a local SQLite3 database
 - Client application uses ncurses to display separate text areas for incoming chat text and outgoing user input